 On September 1, 2008 the Company entered into a Consulting Agreement ("Consulting Agreement") with American Capital Ventures, Inc. ("ACV, Inc.").
 Pursuant to the terms of the Consulting Agreement, ACV, Inc. will provide the Company with investor relations consulting services for a period of two years and in consideration, ACV, Inc. will receive 2.5 million shares of the Company's Common Stock of which 1.5 million shares will be issued during the initial twelve-month term and the remainder will be issued on the thirteenth month of the agreement term.
-See Note 16 Equity Transactions for information on the issuance of certain shares in advance of the thirteenth month.
+See Note 15 Equity Transactions for information on the issuance of certain shares in advance of the thirteenth month.
 The Consulting Agreement was valued at \$225,000 based on the fair value of the underlying shares of the Company's common stock on the effective date of the Agreement and will be amortized on a straight-line basis over the agreement term of two years.
-The balance recorded in other current assets at June 30, 2009 corresponds to the current portion of the prepaid expense of \$113,000 related to the Consulting Agreement with ACV, Inc.
+The balance remaining in other current assets at September 30, 2009 corresponding to the Consulting Agreement with ACV, Inc. was \$103,100.